 For XBRL reports SIM data is mapped (converted) to the target XBRL taxonomy, based on the knowledge embedded within SIM, so giving the best possible XBRL tagging, unrelated to how or where the item is used in an XBRL report.
 (Information in XBRL form is created direct from the SIM database, not after the information has been assembled in a set order or as an adjunct to a conventional report generator.)

-The Braiins process of data to SIM to XBRL avoids lock in to any one XBRL Taxonomy or XBRL construction model which are almost as numerous and varied as the Taxonomies themselves.
+The Braiins process of data to SIM to XBRL avoids lock-in to any one XBRL Taxonomy or XBRL construction model which are almost as numerous and varied as the Taxonomies themselves.

 Consistency Checks